 Moving forward questions: What’s behind my defensiveness or resistance?
 What am I (really) afraid of?

 This is the final stop.
 Cynicism is pure poison for change – and for enthusiasm, motivation, belief, idealism and anything that can carry us forward in life.

 This is hard to break through.
 The temptation is big to stay in a disappointing life, because our thinking pattern is that ‘change doesn’t work anyway’.
 And when we have been hurt, it’s difficult to open up to possibility, enthusiasm or joy again.
-And take the risk change can bring.
+And take the risk again that change can bring.

 Over to you

 Do you recognise some of these signs that it’s time for a change?
-I hope they – and the questions to ask yourself – have helped you move forward on the change you want!
+I hope they – and the questions to ask yourself – have helped you move forward on the change you want.

 Or perhaps you’ve noticed other signs it’s time to change in yourself?
 Why don’t you share your experience below?